-If you enjoy lemony treats as much as I do, you'll love this Italian Limoncello Recipe.
-Italians consume this delicious drink as an after-dinner digestive.
-The rest of us appreciate the intense lemon flavor with a surprising kick!
-I also use this delicious drink to make Limoncello Cheesecake and Limoncello Martinis!
+If you enjoy lemony treats as much as I do, you'll love this Italian Limoncello recipe.
+Italians consume this limoncello as an after-dinner digestive.
+The rest of us just appreciate the intense lemon flavor with a surprising kick!
+I also use this delicious drink to make limoncello cheesecake and this limoncello spritz recipe!

 Although I've traveled to many parts of Italy and have tasted limoncello there, it wasn't in Southern Italy, where this popular liqueur is mainly produced (particularly in the Amalfi Coast region).